 Jenny Belikov, Managing Editor

-Jenny Resnick is a writer, researcher, and Managing Editor for The Spiritual Sun, with a special interest in the ancient past and issues affecting human consciousness.
-Having moved continents multiple times early in life, she grew up with a somewhat unique exposure to different cultures, religions, and alternative ways of living, and those experiences marked the beginnings of her investigations into the times and cultures of remote antiquity.
+Having moved continents multiple times early in life, I grew up with a somewhat unique exposure to different cultures, religions, and alternative ways of living, and those experiences marked the beginnings of my investigations into the times and cultures of remote antiquity.
 Some paranormal and spiritual experiences I’ve had growing up gave me a glimpse of otherworldly things, later leading me to explore spirituality and world religions.

 Jordan Belikov, Webmaster